2019 Chevrolet Cruze

 - Cruze sedan is assembled by GM USA at the GM Lordstown factory in Lordstown, Ohio

 - Cruze hatchback is assembled by GM Mexico at the GM Ramos Arizpe factory in Ramos Arizpe, Coahuila

-We expect the 2019 Cruze to follow the regular GM model year rollover sequence, and launch in the third quarter of the 2018 calendar year.
+The 2019 Cruze follows the regular GM model year rollover sequence, and launches in the third quarter of the 2018 calendar year.

 We expect that the second-generation Cruze will live on for at least three more years after the 2019 model year, and that an all-new, next Chevy Cruze will launch in the 2022-2023 model year timeframe.

-Discuss the next Chevy Cruze in our Chevrolet forum.
+Discuss the 2019 Chevy Cruze in our Chevrolet forum.

 Follow our coverage of Chevrolet Cruze news.

 - 2019 Chevrolet Cruze Order Guide

 - 2019 Chevrolet Cruze Updates, Changes, New Features